The Securities Litigation Review: Editor's Preface

 The ambition of this volume is to provide readers with a point of entry to these wide varieties of regulations, regulatory authorities and enforcement mechanisms.
 The country-by-country treatments that follow are selective rather than comprehensive, designed to facilitate a sophisticated first look at securities regulation in comparative international perspectives, and to provide a high-level road map for lawyers and their clients confronted with a need to prosecute or defend securities litigation in a jurisdiction far from home.

 A further ambition of this review is to observe and report important regulatory and litigation trends, both within and among countries.
 This perspective reveals several significant patterns that cut across jurisdictions.
-In the years since the financial crisis of 2008, nearly every jurisdiction reported an across-the-board uptick in securities litigation activity – an increase that has been recapitulated by the covid-19 pandemic roiling society and the global economy.
+In the years since the financial crisis of 2008, nearly every jurisdiction reported an across-the-board uptick in securities litigation activity – an increase that was further impacted by the covid-19 pandemic that continues to roil society and the global economy.
 Many of the countries featured in this volume have seen increased public enforcement, notably including more frequent criminal prosecutions for alleged market manipulation and insider trading, often featuring prosecutors seeking heavy fines and even long prison terms.

 This suggests the final ambition for The Securities Litigation Review: to reflect annually where this important area of law has been, and where it is headed.
 Each chapter contains both a section summarising the year in review – a look back at important recent developments – and an outlook section, looking towards the year ahead.
 The narrative here, as with the book as a whole, is of both convergence and divergence, continuity and change – with divergence and change particularly predominant in recent years, following political upheaval in the United States and the United Kingdom that produced a sharp break from international cooperation and forceful government regulation in the global finance capitals of New York and London.